Jarex985/streamdeck-starcitizen/README.md

 ## What's New in This Fork

-- **Automatic RSI Launcher Detection** - No more manual path configuration!
+- **Automatic RSI Launcher Detection** - (Hopefully) No more manual path configuration!
 The plugin reads your RSI Launcher settings automatically.

 - **Search Functionality** - Quickly find keybindings with the new search box in the Property Inspector.